Easy Classic Vegan Stuffing Recipe

 Ingredients

-• 10 cups cubed whole-grain bread (or white bread or sourdough)
+• 10 cups cubed whole-grain bread, or white or sourdough bread

-• 2 tbsp vegan butter or oil, or water or broth for oil-free stuffing
+• 2 tbsp vegan butter or olive oil, or water or broth for oil-free stuffing

 • 1 white or yellow onion, diced, approx. 2 cups